ID-Chain/Common/docker/test-pool/README.md

 # IdentityChain Test Pool Dockerfile

-Dockerfile configuration for an indy test-pool.
-Genesis Transactions and configuration are generated and output during run so the image is reusable.
+Dockerfile configuration for our indy test-pool image.
+This image is based on the [Getting Started] documentation found in [Hyperledger Indy SDK repository].
+We added some NYM transactions into the genesis pool transaction file.
+This identities (DIDs) were created using seeds to make them reproducible and have the role of TRUST_ANCHORS (TA).
+For our use-case we added 4 TA DIDs for:

+* Government
+* Chamber Of Commerce
+* Cloud Agent
+* ING Bank

-> Please notice all commands expect you are inside the test-pool folder of the repository (Where this README files is located)
+> Please notice all commands expect you are inside the test-pool folder of the repository (Where this README file is located)

 ## Build